-Gideon Louw is in his first season as an assistant coach on the Minnesota swimming and diving staff in 2014-15.
+Gideon Louw is currently serving his second season as an assistant coach on the Minnesota swimming and diving staff.

 Louw comes to Minnesota after serving the past two seasons as a graduate assistant at Florida State, where he provided planning and implementation of workouts and provided analysis and instruction of swimming techniques, among other duties.
 While at FSU, Louw helped the Seminole men to a 14th place finish at the 2014 NCAA Championships in Austin, Texas.

 Prior to joining the coaching staff at Florida State, Louw represented South Africa at the London 2012 Olympic Games, where he finished fifth overall as a member of the 400-meter freestyle relay and ninth overall individually in the 50 meter freestyle.
 Louw also competed at the Beijing 2008 Olympic Games, where he finished 12th overall in the 50 meter freestyle.

 At the collegiate level, Louw played an integral role in helping Auburn claim its eighth NCAA Men's Swimming and Diving Championship as a junior in 2009.
 That season, Louw was a three-time NCAA Champion as a member of the 200 free relay, 400 medley relay and 200 medley relay teams, with his 200 medley relay team breaking the NCAA record with a time of 1:14.08.
 As a senior in 2010, Louw placed third at the NCAA Championships in the 100 freestyle, while placing second in the 200 medley relay, 200 free relay and 400 medley relay.
 He also snagged a fifth-place finish in the 50 free.